 |17:15||Pinsent Masons Handicap Hurdle||Class 2||2m ½f|

-The most glamorous of the 3 days and one where people are encouraged to turn out in their Sunday best is that of Ladies Day.
-With three Grade 1 races to choose from, it’s the Melling Chase that catches the eye on the Friday, with a prize pool of £200,000 and the winner picking up £112,788 for their troubles.
+The most glamorous of the three days and one where people are encouraged to turn out in their Sunday best is that of Ladies Day.
+With three Grade 1 races to choose from, it’s the Melling Chase that catches the eye on the Friday, with a prize pool of £250,000 and the winner picking up around £140,000 for their troubles.

-Another race that has seen some of the best horses over hurdles to have won it, including the likes of Don Cossack, Albertas Run, Master Minded, Moscow Flyer and Viking Flagship.
-Barry Geraghty is the most successful jockey with 4 wins and leading trainer that of Nicky Henderson.
-4 horses have won the race 2 times, including Viking Flagship, Direct Route, Native Upmanship, Moscow Flyer and Voy Por Ustedes.
+The Melling Chase is a race that has seen some of the best horses over fences win it, with champions including the likes of Don Cossack, Albertas Run, Master Minded, Moscow Flyer and Viking Flagship.
+Barry Geraghty is the most successful jockey in the race with four wins.
+The leading trainers are Nicky Henderson and Paul Nicholls with three each.
+Six horses have won the race twice, they are Viking Flagship, Direct Route, Native Upmanship, Moscow Flyer, Voy Por Ustedes and Fakir D’oudairies.

 |15:00||Maghull Novices’ Chase||Grade 1||2m|

-Aside from the main event, there are also 3 other Grade 1 races that day, with the pick of the bunch coming in the form of the Liverpool Hurdle.
-The race has a prize pool of £150,000 with £84,405 of that going to the winner.
-Since its first race in 1974, there have been some standout names that include Big Buck’s, Mighty Man, Thistlecrack, Sweet duke and Shell Burst.
+Aside from the main event, there are also three Grade 1 races that day, with the pick of the bunch coming in the form of the Liverpool Hurdle.
+The race has a prize pool of £250,000 with over £140,000 of that going to the winner.
+Since its first race in 1974, there have been some standout names that include Big Buck’s, Mighty Man, Thistlecrack, Sweet Duke and Shell Burst.

-Big Bucks has been the most successful horse, with 4 wins to his name, and the most successful jockey being that of Peter Scudamore, with 5 wins in total.
-Martin Pipe has 5 wins as trainer, from 1992 up to 2003.
+Big Buck’s has been the Liverpool Hurdle’s most successful horse, with four wins to his name, and the most successful jockey is Peter Scudamore with five wins.
+Martin Pipe had five wins as trainer, from 1992 up to 2003.

 For all the good the Grand National has done for the profile of horseracing, the race itself is actually one that is quite controversial and one that comes under a lot of fire from activists to make the sport safer for both jockeys and horses.

 As a result, the BHA and Aintree racecourse have put measures in place to make the race safer.
-One of the key things is by reducing the size of the fences and also by making run offs for the horses should they either not want to jump or for the jockeys to safely retire from the race.
-Whilst modifications have always taken place throughout the years on many of the fences, it’s only been over the last few years where these measures have been stepped up to ensure horse safety.
+One of the key alterations was reducing the size of the fences and also making run offs for the horses should they either not want to jump or for the jockeys to safely retire from the race.
+Whilst modifications have always taken place throughout the years on many of the fences, it’s only been over the last few years where these measures have been stepped up to improve horse safety.

 Some of the fences have come under question more than others, with Becher’s Brook being one of the fences that campaigners have wanted removed after two deaths at the same fence in 2011 and 2012.
 But, people within the racing community and plenty of names held in high regard, such as Ginger McCain have argued that the altering of the course allows horses to run faster, thus making them more likely to fall.